wpilibsuite/frc-docs/source/docs/software/vision-processing/roborio/using-the-cameraserver-on-the-roborio.rst

 Advanced Camera Server Program
 ------------------------------

-In the following example a thread created in robotInit() gets the Camera Server instance.
+In the following example a thread created in Robot() gets the Camera Server instance.
 Each frame of the video is individually processed, in this case drawing a rectangle on the image using the OpenCV ``rectangle()`` method.
 The resultant images are then passed to the output stream and sent to the dashboard.
 You can replace the ``rectangle`` operation with any image processing code that is necessary for your application.
 You can even annotate the image using OpenCV methods to write targeting information onto the image being sent to the dashboard.

 .. tab-set::